 Selection of Members

 Several steps are involved in the process by which potential members are elected.
 Suggestions for new members are first discussed in the groups concerned and then proposals voted on in meetings of the sections.
 The final choices are then made in the Spring Annual General Meeting in April.
 It is also possible for the Governing Board to put proposals for new members before the appropriate section.

 This election procedure is fairly typical of academies of science worldwide and is directed specifically at ensuring that all members have the necessary academic credentials and command widespread respect in their own field.
 Membership of the Finnish Academy of Science and Letters, in common with membership of any other academy of science, is looked on as a considerable achievement in a person’s academic career.

 The Academy began inviting members from abroad in 1924.
 The same rules and requirements apply as in the case of Finnish members, and it goes without saying that these people represent the peak in their own field internationally.
-The Academy had 173 external members in 2015.

 Especially distinguished scientists and academics or patrons of scientific research may be invited to honorary membership of the Finnish Academy of Science and Letters.
 The current honorary members are Academician Olli Lehto, former chancellors of the University of Helsinki Kari Raivio and Risto Ihamuotila and Professors Eeva Tapio, Jarmo Visakorpi, Elina Haavio-Mannila and Heikki Palva.